Pseudonymization and anonymization

 Employees often develop new solutions to known problems when working with anonymized data sets, as they are not restricted by real names.

-If you have any questions regarding the anonymization or pseudonymization of your customer data, employee data or other data, we will be happy to advise you.
+For questions about Anonymization or Pseudonymization of your customer data, Employee data or other data, we will be happy to advise you.

 Tags: